CHILD & FAMILY THERAPY IN PASADENA, CA

 High-conflict families are at an elevated risk for intimate partner violence, child abuse, and child neglect.
 I have more than 15 years of experience working with both survivors and aggressors.
 I have a comprehensive understanding of the cycle of violence.
 As well as an understanding of the way in which power and control are established.
 This has a profound impact violence has on a developing child.
 Specifically, the experience of intimate partner violence often casts a long, dark shadow over the lives of developing children, and leaves behind profound but invisible scars that can endure well into adulthood.

 The experience of intimate partner violence within the home can shatter a child’s sense of security, safety, and trust—the very pillars upon which healthy development relies.
-Children that experience violence in their homes are forced to navigate a landscape of fear, confusion, and emotion distress, as they attempt to negotiate an environment that feels much like a war zone.
+Children that experience violence in their homes are forced to navigate a landscape of fear, confusion, and emotional distress, as they attempt to negotiate an environment that feels much like a war zone.
 These experiences help to shape the lens through which they experience the world.
 Instead of viewing themselves as autonomous beings that can influence their environment in a positive way, that lens is replaced with a harsh reality where the people they love most inflict pain upon one another.
 Such a toxic environment not only results in psychological wounds but also disrupts crucial developmental milestones and hinders cognitive, emotional, physical health, and social growth.
 Research has consistently shown that children exposed to intimate partner violence are at a heightened risk of experiencing a range of adverse outcomes, including but not limited to, anxiety, depression, behavioral issues, and academic struggles.
 The impact of such exposure reverberates far beyond the confines of childhood, often perpetuating a cycle of violence that pervades future relationships and perpetuates intergenerational trauma.
 Early intervention for developing children that have experienced intimate partner violence demands multifaceted interventions aimed at stabilizing the family system, safeguarding their well-being, nurturing resilience, and fostering healing.

 Coercive control, originally defined by Evan Stark, Ph.D., is a unique form of intimate partner violence.
 It is defined as a form of intimate terrorism or mental torture encompassed by harmful conduct that subordinates the will of another through violence, intimidate, intrusiveness, and control.
 Specifically, coercive control consists of actions over a period of time that establish a pattern that involves behavior that has the primary objective of restricting someone’s freedom and autonomy.
 It is pervasive in nature and the effects extend far beyond any visible scars.
 This form of psychological manipulation systematically erodes an individual’s autonomy, self-esteem, economic independence, social relationships, physical health and agency, coercing them into submission through a relentless cycle of intimidation, isolation, and degradation.
 The effects can penetrate virtually every facet of a person’s life, infiltrating their thoughts, emotions, and decisions, until they are trapped in a suffocating prison of fear and dependency, making it difficult for them to identify a path toward independence from their abuser.